 In all facets, the 2015-16 season turned out to be the finest of Chicago Wolves center Pat Cannone’s professional career.
 Not only did the team’s captain set career-highs for goals (20), assists (32) and points (52) while leading the Wolves in scoring, he earned the Dan Snyder Man of the Year Award in recognition of his all-encompassing commitment to charitable work throughout the Chicago area.

 One Wolves player receives this award each season in memory of Snyder, who passed away on Oct.
-5, 2003, at the age of 25 after suffering head injuries in a car accident.
+5, 2003, at the age of 25 after suffering head injuries in a car accident, which you can visit the link to learn more about.
 Snyder spent the 2001-02 and 2002-03 seasons with the Wolves and helped the team capture the 2002 Calder Cup championship.

 General manager Wendell Young, assistant general manager Bill Bentley, senior executive vice president Wayne Messmer and senior advisor/director of hockey operations Gene Ubriaco presented Cannone with the award on April 9 in front of more than 10,000 fans at Allstate Arena prior to the Wolves’ 4-3 victory over Grand Rapids.